gitdode/avrrfm/README.md

 Experimental project to drive an RFM69HCW radio module with plain avr-libc and an Atmega328p MCU.

 This is work in progress.
-Simple Tx-Rx is working so far.
+Simple Tx-Rx with response is working so far.
 I'm impressed how well these radio modules work; the range achieved with simple wire antennas as well as the reliable packet transmission.